Answering Your Questions – 24 May 2020 (Reviewed and Updated – 27 February 2023 )

 - Abnormal fibrinogen and clotting disorders.
 PIMS-TS can present with clots in the lung arteries and this is not usually seen in Kawasaki Disease

 - Single or Multi-organ failure – not usually seen typically in Kawasaki Disease but characteristic of PIMS-TS

-- Children are generally older with PIMS-TS than with Kawasaki Disease (about 75% are under 5)
+- Children are generally older with PIMS-TS (10 – 12 usually) than with Kawasaki Disease (about 75% are under 5)